Martineau Galleries: The proposals

 The design contains residential and office blocks as well as an open area surrounded by shops.
 There are also five rooftop gardens.
 There is also a block with two towers protruding one of which is estimated to be 110 metres in height with 29 floors and a sloped roof with two rooftop gardens either side of these.
 The other is shorter however also has the sloped roof.
 It is proposed that there are eight buildings in total on site.
 The shortest building will front Moor Street Queensway and has been temporarily named Moor Street Gallery as it is intended for cultural or retail use.
 All office buildings will have retail space on the ground floor and will be located on Corporation Street.
 The other large buildings, excluding the 110 metre residential tower, will have optional hotel space as well as residential space.
 The road which separates Priory Square from the multi storey car park is removed so therefore it will stop at the bridge at the entrance to The McLaren Building.

 The development will witness the realignment of streets and creation of pedestrianised streets on the site and the developers suggested a number of public squares and roads in the outline planning application.

 There are also proposals for highway works which brings the total area of the site to 14.3 acre.

 As the development includes the demolition of a regularly used car park, a replacement car park with a maximum of 2,550 spaces has also been proposed.

 The estimated cost of the development is £550 million and 6000 jobs are expected to be created.
 The development is being worked on by Advantage West Midlands and the Birmingham Alliance.

 Developments nearby include the large Masshouse development on the opposite side of The Priory Queensway and City Park Gate opposite on the Moor Street Queensway.
 Cannon House on the opposite side of Old Square recently underwent a major refurbishment into office space.

 The site covers 274,605m² and it is expected that 4,700 permanent jobs will be created as a result of the development.
 If a hotel is included in the development then the number may increase to 6,000.
 An average of 750 to 800 jobs were expected to be created during construction work.

+Closure and demolition

+In 2025 the site closed unexpectedly by its landlords, with tenant traders given only an hour's notice.
+As of February 2026 demolition work had begun.